 We also highly recommend you read our guidelines for effective job postings.

 How much does it cost to post a job?

-Some organizations (for-profit fundraising agencies, recruitment firms and bulk posters) may be required to contribute a small amount per job posting.
-Please contact us
+Some organizations (for-profit fundraising agencies, recruitment firms and other bulk posters) may be required to contribute a small amount per job posting.

 Where a posting is charged for, your account must have job posting credits before the job can be posted live.
 Don't worry, we do not post your jobs live and then demand payment after the fact.

 Credits can be added to your account at any time (by credit card - quick and secure), with discounts being offered for bulk purchases.

 Finally, if you do find your ideal candidate through our site, contributions toward our running costs are always gratefully accepted.

 What types of jobs can be posted on your site?

 Only jobs in or related to the Canadian not-for-profit sector are allowed on our site.